Main Theme Of This Day

-Who was the 1st woman to awarded the masters in surgery?
+Who was the 1st woman to be awarded the masters in surgery?

-In 1895, she became only the first woman in the British that was awarded the masters in surgery.
+In 1895, she became only the first woman in the British that was awarded a master’s in surgery.
 She was also the brave doctor that curried the injured soldiers during the 1st world war.

-In which year she becomes the senior surgeon in Elizabeth Garrett Anderson Hospital?
+In which year did she become the senior surgeon in Elizabeth Garrett Anderson Hospital?